-- · National law enforcement mobilizations, - Sustained enforcement of statutes addressing impaired driving, occupant protection, and driving in excess of posted speed limits, - An annual statewide safety belt use survey in accordance with criteria established by the Secretary for the measurement of State safety belt use rates to ensure that the measurements are accurate and representative, - Development of statewide data systems to provide timely and effective data analysis to support allocation of highway safety resources.
+- National law enforcement mobilizations and high-visibility law enforcement mobilizations, - Sustained enforcement of statutes addressing impaired driving, occupant protection, and driving in excess of posted speed limits, - An annual statewide safety belt use survey in accordance with criteria established by the Secretary for the measurement of State safety belt use rates to ensure that the measurements are accurate and representative, - Development of statewide data systems to provide timely and effective data analysis to support allocation of highway safety resources, - Coordination of its highway safety plan, data collection, and information systems with the State strategic highway safety plan (as defined in section 148)(a)).

-(23 USC 402 (b)(1)(E));
+(23 USC 402 (b)(1)(F));

 The State shall actively encourage all relevant law enforcement agencies in the State to follow the guidelines established for vehicular pursuits issued by the International Association of Chiefs of Police that are currently in effect.
-(23 USC 402(1)).
+(23 USC 402(j)).